ineedaspo1/challenfieldx/readme.md

 ## Usage

-- Access the site by visiting `http://localhost/` or your configured domain.
-- Log in with the provided admin credentials (username: admin, password: password).
+.
 - Explore the available eLearning features and functionalities.
 - Customize the site content, courses, lessons, and quizzes as needed.
 - Please note that some features may be incomplete or require further development.

-## Security and Protecting Developers
+## Security and Developer Release of Liability

 - **Keep the site private during development**: Limit access to the site during development by using password protection or IP whitelisting to prevent unauthorized access.
 - **Implement secure development practices**: Follow secure coding practices, including input validation, proper user authentication, and protecting against common vulnerabilities like SQL injection and cross-site scripting (XSS).